ABhangu59/ABhangu59/README.md

 Here are some of the technologies and tools I'm proficient in:
 - Java
+- React, Node
 - C#, WPF, WCF
-- Python
+- Python and Data Science Libraries
 - SQL
 - HTML, CSS, JS
-- Spring Framework Backend and React Frontend with MySQL
+- Spring Framework